When I coach new freelancers, one of the first questions I get is, "do I need a website for freelancing?"

 Show how creative you are and offer tips and tricks clients can use to achieve their goals.
 If clients see that you are creating content that is helpful to them for free, they will view you and your site as a resource.
 If your content becomes an essential service, you will be considered for every project your potential clients see as a fit for their needs.

-A blog is a great place to build content if you're a writer, designer, or creative freelancer.
+A blog is a great place to write content to rank for keywords on Google if you're a writer, designer, or creative freelancer.
 Your blog demonstrates your style and tone, just as your topics show what type of person you are.
 Clients often hire people they align with, so having blogs on a wide range of topics is a great idea to grow the content on your website.

 A great way to also increase your inbound organic traffic that is relevant to building traffic for your website, whether you are a freelance writer, designer, developer, or virtual assistant, is through publishing content on social media.